At KAM, we are always happy to answer questions. Here are a few that our visitors most frequently ask.

 Unless otherwise posted, photography and videography of artwork on view is allowed, using a handheld camera, without flash, for personal or educational use only.
 Artwork on loan to the museum may not be photographed without express written permission.
 We do restrict the size of camera bags and do not allow tripods in the museum, to keep works of art from accidental damage.
 But you are free to bring your handheld camera or mobile device into the museum.

 Please note: All professional photography and videography and all coursework-related photography and videography must be scheduled in advance with KAM staff.
-Please contact Julia Nucci Kelly, Communications & Marketing Coordinator via the Contact form to schedule a time.
+Please contact Julia Nucci Kelly, Assistant Director of Marketing & Communications via the Contact form to schedule a time.